A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS III: Coronal Dynamics Illustrated by Emission Measures

-DEMs inverted from multi-channel EUV/X-ray images \citep[e.g.,][]{Kashya+Drake:1998,Hannah+Kontar:2012,Cheung+al:2015} are very useful for investigating thermal properties of coronal plasma.
-In {\it MURaM} simulations, DEM integrated along the 3 axes are computed during runtime and available as a direct output at high cadence.

-To evaluate the DEM in the simulation, the logarithmic temperature range starting from $\log T{=4.5}$ to the highest temperature in the domain (time-dependent) is discretized into a certain number of temperature bins with an interval of $\Delta \log T{=}0.1$.
-Then we calculate along a given line-of-sight the sum of $n_{e}^2$ in corresponding temperature bins \citep[with details given by][]{Rempel:2017}.
-The line-of-sight integrals are done along the $x$, $y$, and $z$ axes, respectively, and provide emission measures (in unit of cm$^{-5}$) of the transition region and corona from two side views and one top view.
-We note that because this calculation implies an integral over $\Delta \log T$, we use the term \emph{emission measure} instead of DEM hereafter.

-Although intriguing dynamics spreads over the whole evolution, we select three short time periods to briefly illustrate features and dynamics in the corona.
-The first period covers the time when active region magnetic flux first appears in the photosphere and active regions start to form.
-The second period is in the early stage of active region formation, where newly emerged magnetic flux drives a drastic reorganization of coronal magnetic fields on the large scale.
+Although intriguing dynamics spread over the whole evolution, we select three short time periods to briefly illustrate features and dynamics in the corona.
+The first period covers the time when the active region magnetic flux first appears in the photosphere and active regions start to form.
+The second period is in the early stage of active region formation, where newly emerged magnetic flux drives a drastic reorganization of coronal magnetic field on large scales.
 The third period is in the later half of the evolution, when active regions are well developed.